WangShuxiong/SoptSC/ReadMe.txt

 6) The computation results is saved in file Results.

-Please refer to example.m for how to use the code.
+Please refer to example.m for instructions on how to use this code.

-Please feel free to send emails to us if you have any trouble in running our code.
+Please feel free to send us an email if you have any trouble in running our code.
-The correspondence email is shuxionw@uci.edu
+The email address for correspondence is shuxionw@uci.edu